ionos-deploy-now/.github/profile/readme.md

 Deploy Now supports all common Static Site Generators and Single Page Application Frameworks as well as the deployment of PHP Apps.

 ## Getting started
-Sign up for free on [ionos.com](https://docs.ionos.space/).
+Sign up on [ionos.com](https://docs.ionos.space/).
 You can start your project either [from sample](https://docs.ionos.space/docs/framework-samples), [from command line](https://docs.ionos.space/docs/from-cmd-line) or [from an existing repository](https://docs.ionos.space/docs/from-repo).

 ## Report a bug or issue
 Just hit the contact support button in the product dashboard and our team will reach out to you with a solution.